jonovate/quizzy/Question_3/README.md

 ## Solution

 ### Background
-Data Lakes are a more recent, modern architectural pattern for the purposes of storing vasts amounts of data for later processing, analysis, and analytics, where the results of any transformations are also preserved.
+Data Lakes are a more recent, modern architectural pattern for the purposes of storing vast amounts of data for later processing, analysis, and analytics, where the results of any transformations are also preserved.
 A key characteristic of the Lake, as compared to Data Warehouses and Data Marts of the past, is the data is stored in its original, raw format: it doesn't matter if its structured, semi-structured, unstructured or binary - the lake will take it.
-This is a big difference to the former design, which required skilled resources to actually translate/transform the data into a fixed schema before being ingested into the Warehouse; consequently fields that were not needed were dropped and possibly lost forever.
+This is a big difference to the former design, which required skilled resources to actually translate/transform the data into a fixed schema before being ingested into the Warehouse; consequently, fields that were not needed were dropped and possibly lost forever.
 Now with a Lake, the original data is retained so that if an analysis query later needs another field, it would be available immediately instead of needing to go back to source and hoping it was preserved upstream.

 Another analogy to visualize a Lake is: streams & rivers (different ingress points) feeding water (data) into the body of the lake (centralized data store), with potentially streams flowing out (analytics, visualizations, etc.)